Immortals Fenyx Rising: how to solve the cabbage puzzle

 One thing worth noting: you can get in to the main area where the Epic Chest resides without completing the cabbage puzzle.
 There’s a weak wall around the left-hand side, blocked by boulders.
 Remove the boulders and break down the wall, and you’ll be able to open the Epic Chest.

 However, the cabbage puzzle will open a side-passage containing lots of Pomegranates, Blue Mushrooms, and Figs for your potions.
-It’s best to open the chest first, because it gives you a piece of gear that has a chance of increasing the number of ingredients you gain whenever you pick them up.
-So don the gear first, then pick up the ingredients.
+Which is good, I guess.

 How to solve the second cabbage puzzle